Personal Injury Lawyer

 The law defines personal injury as an injury to the body, mind, or emotions.
 This is in contrast to an injury to property.
 Personal injury lawsuits fall under US civil and tort law.
 Tort law concerns acts that cause harm but are not necessarily illegal as with criminal law.

-Personal injury lawyers, also known as plaintiff lawyers or trial lawyers deal with cases concerning:
+Personal injury lawyers, also known as plaintiff lawyers or trial lawyers are a type of lawyer who deal with cases concerning:

 - Personal injury resulting in serious injuries or death of a family member

 - Medical malpractice and harm

 - Insurance companies’ refusal to pay for medical expenses of the injured party or whose coverage is less than what was contracted

 - Product fault and liability

 - Injuries occurring while on the land or premise of the accused party